Watering Bluebeard

 Best Time To Water Bluebeard

 Water Bluebeard in the morning.
-Providing the plant a good drench early in the day will give the roots time to absorb the water before the afternoon sun heats up.
+Drenching the soil early in the day will give the roots time to absorb the water before the afternoon sun heats up.
 Only water Bluebeard during the growing season.
 This deciduous bush does not need water during the winter.

 How to Water Bluebeard